What IS Mindful Medical Massage Therapy?

 Physical / Mental & Relational Yoga includes an Inner Measuring of a subjective sense of self, which includes how we relate to other human beings and our environment, with an objective of Optimal Internal & External Health:

-Yet internal mindfulness is not perfect.
 As I wrote in my reports on Yoga Injury Prevention, SOME people, when doing yoga, trigger a flood of neurotransmitters in their blood stream producing an intense sense of “bliss.”
-That is good from the point of wanting you to do more yoga. …
+That “bliss” is “good” from the point of wanting you to do more yoga. …

-HOWEVER, sometimes that “sense of bliss” (the inner measure) is so intense the more subtle sensations of one’s joints being excessively compressed and eventually damaged is not noticed.
+HOWEVER, sometimes that “sense of bliss” (the inner measure) is so intense the more subtle sensations of one’s joints being excessively compressed and eventually damaged is not felt or noticed.

-So a more informed yoga practitioner does NOT assume that just because they’re feeling “bliss” in a stretch that everything is A-Okay.
+So a more well-informed yoga practitioner does NOT assume that just because they’re feeling “bliss” in a stretch that everything is A-Okay.

 Yes, it is an imperfect world.
 There are few, if any, perfect answers to anything.
 But we do our best with what we have.
-And the wider & deeper range of information we have access to from a wider range of sources, the better.
+And the wider & deeper range of information we have access to from a wider range of sources, both internal and external, the better.

-The job of a Whole Health Practitioner is to maximize as many of those sources as possible.
+The Job of an Effecticient Whole Health Practitioner is to maximize and integrate as many of those information sources as possible, and provide the best interpretations as possible.

 Mindfulness When Giving & Receiving Massage